Apology but no cash payments: California reparations for slavery start incrementally

 Mr. Lodgson also noted that he was “pleasantly surprised” by “near unanimous support for all of the most meaningful pieces of legislation that were advancing this year.”

-And, echoes Ms. Simmons: “I'm hearing much more about unity [in California].
+And, echoes Ms. Rue Simmons: “I’m hearing much more about unity [in California].
 We see that some of the bills have passed.
-Others, we believe will have success eventually. … I'm encouraged.”
+Others, we believe will have success eventually. … I’m encouraged.”

 Civil rights advocates across the country are watching.
 Some will call California’s actions historic, says Raymond Winbush, director of the Institute for Urban Research at Morgan State University in Baltimore.
 He sits on Baltimore’s reparations commission and testified before California’s task force – and calls the legislative reforms good but weak.